1i/ebirdus/README.md

 ## eBirdus
 Retrieve bird sightings from ebird.org APIs for the island of Ireland

+- Allow users to say a county _Kerry_ and return only the sightings in Kerry.
+- Allow users to ask for rare bird sightings.
+- Allow users to say a day _Monday_ sightings and return the sightings for that specific day.
+- Allow users to say a day _Monday_ and a location _Kerry_ sightings and return only the sightings in Kerry that specfic day.

 ## How to Build and Deploy
 From parent directory.
 Build the jar via maven.
 `mvn clean install`
-Update existing the Lambda with the new jar.
+Update existing the com.onei.ebirdus.Lambda with the new jar.
 `aws lambda update-function-code --function-name ebirdus --zip fileb://./target/ebirdus-1.0-SNAPSHOT.jar`
-Invoke the Lambda.
+Invoke the Lambda remotely.
 `aws lambda invoke --function-name ebirdus --log-type Tail outfile`
 The LogResult is returned in Base64 so will need to be decoded.